How WFSS Transforms Lives

 The Republic of South Sudan is now one of the world’s poorest countries.

-As of May 2014, Water for South Sudan has drilled 217 borehole wells in South Sudan, bringing clean, safe water to over 500,000 people in remote villages.
+As of May, 2018, Water for South Sudan has drilled over 340 borehole wells in South Sudan, bringing clean, safe water to hundreds of thousands of people in remote villages.
 A single well may serve several thousand people.

 People in the villages where Water for South Sudan operates become partners in the development process that makes safe, drinkable water available.

 Village elders help determine a well’s location and appoint one of their people to maintain the completed well and its pump.
 The Water for South Sudan team trains that well manager and provides spare parts.

 Villagers offer labor in all aspects of the drilling process.
 They help to unload trucks and carry supplies.
 After the well is drilled, the Water for South Sudan team trains the well manager and provides spare parts.

 The result is a village renewed by its own efforts with increased confidence that its people can continue to transform their own lives.